Kimolos and Poliegos

 - All meals, expertly prepared using fresh ingredients

-(from breakfast on day 1 through to
+(from lunch on day 5 through to

-lunch on the last day and breakfast on your departure day).
+lunch on the last day).

 - Group cooking equipment